Grundy number: Computational complexity

+However, on general graphs the problem is W[1]-hard when parameterized by the Grundy number.

 Well-colored graphs

 A graph is called well-colored if its Grundy number equals its chromatic number.
 Testing whether a graph is well-colored is coNP-complete.
 The hereditarily well-colored graphs (graphs for which every induced subgraph is well-colored) are exactly the cographs, the graphs that do not have a four-vertex path as an induced subgraph.